defano/wyldcard/README.md

 ```

-Note that comments are preceded by `--` and, unlike C or Java, newlines have meaning in the syntax (although indentation does not).
+Note that comments are preceded by `--` and, unlike C or Java, newlines have meaning in the syntax (although other whitespace does not).
 Newlines are somewhat analogous to semicolons in C-like languages; statements must be separated by a newline, and a single statement cannot break across multiple lines.

 For example, this is legal:

 ```
 if x < y then